-Section IX.
+Section VIII.
 How to Handwash with Soap and Water

 Washing your hands properly can help prevent the spread of the germs (like bacteria and viruses) that cause these diseases, even if your hands do not appear visibly soiled.
 The duration of the entire procedure should last 40-60 seconds.